-RDI shall reflect vision and goal set by Kathmandu University on the basis of its past experiences, available expertise, and future planned activities.
-In no case should the activities conflict with the rules of the university, local governance or national or international treaties or understandings.
-If such conflict persists, the whole or the parts of the program will be aborted or amended as per norms and values of such rules, regulation or ethics.
+RDI shall reflect vision and goal by Kathmandu University on basis past experiences, available expertise, and future planned activities.
+In no case should the activities conflict with rules of university, local governance or national or international treaties or understandings.
+If such conflict persists, the whole or the parts of program will aborted or amended as per norms and values of such rules, regulation or ethics.

-“Research” includes activities such as, but not limited to networking, collaborating with international/regional/local research institutions, understanding between two or more universities, agreement between and among faculty at their institutions and funding agencies; and encouraging or promoting faculty members and researchers in workshops participation, trainings, visits, proposal writing, communication skills development, exploring external funding opportunities, involvement in budget preparation, research team building, and involvement in supervision at graduate levels.
+“Research” includes activities, but not limited to work collaborating with international/regional/local research institution, understanding between two or more universities, agreement the faculty at institutions and funding agencies; and encouraging or promoting faculty members and researchers in workshops participation, trainings, visits, proposal writing, communication skills development, exploring external funding opportunities, involvement in budget preparation, research team building, and involvement in supervision at graduate levels.

-“Development” and “Consultancy” should enhance the knowledge in the field where the University’s academic program is running.
-The knowledge should eventually become a part of syllabus as a process of value addition to on-going academic activities of the University.
-The approach should be a problem-solving approach to Nepal’s development related fields.
-The research project is expected to be sustainable, should be meaningful and have applicable results for faster economic growth of the rural community.
+“Development” and “Consultancy” should enhance the knowledge in field where the University’s academic program is running.
+The knowledge should eventually become part of syllabus as process of value addition to academic activities of University.
+The approach should problem-solving approach to Nepal’s development related fields.
+The research project is expected to sustainable, should be meaningful and have applicable results for faster economic growth of the rural community.

-- Establish KU as a ‘Teaching cum Research University’ by promoting research in all the Schools.
+- Establish KU as ‘Teaching cum Research University’ by promoting research in all the Schools.

-- Ensure that the University is meeting its costs associated with research promotion by providing a mechanism for the costing and pricing of research development activities.
+- Ensure that University is meeting costs associated with research promotion by providing mechanism the costing and pricing of research development activities.